annafang30/Truly_Delectable_Sleeping_Duckies/README.md

 6. Install any required python libraries via ```pip install -r ../requirements.txt```
 <br>

 7. Run the app in your terminal by typing ```python3 ../__init__.py```.
-Clicking on the link labeled "http://127.0.0.1:5000" or cp it into any browser of your choice will give you free reign to explore our project.
+Clicking on the link labeled "http://127.0.0.1:5000" or cping it into any browser of your choice will give you free reign to explore our project.
 <br>

 8. Enjoy!